 (2) A second question to ask is "Who is coming and what does that tell us about the nature of the meeting?"
 It is important to note that this meeting was not designed for religious leaders, Republican religious leaders, Democratic and Republican evangelical leaders, Roman Catholic and Protestant Christian leaders, Republican evangelical leaders.
 This is not the National Prayer Breakfast.
 This is rather some of the only pastors who have been publicly supportive of Donald Trump--along with some other religious right activists.
 There are many evangelical leaders who are publicly non-partisan or even Republican who were not invited because they have at some point spoken up against things President Trump has done.
 Surely there are others who decided that one week after Michael Cohen testified under oath that he paid off porn stars at the direction of Trump, it would be inappropriate to accept Trump's offer of a gift of a party thrown on behalf of evangelicals.
 Though this was planned months ago, clearly the plan was to solidify Donald Trump's support with "the evangelicals" for political purposes.
 This became absolutely clear when the leaked audio of the private time with the leaders was released.
 The president made clear in his remarks to the leaders to ignore traditional restrictions about advocating for specific candidates from the pulpit and to urge the election of Republicans because if the Democrats were to take over "violence" would occur.

 It should also be noted at this point that the figures present at the White House do not represent evangelicals.
-Few present have ever been thought of as a nation-wide evangelical leader.
+Few who were present have ever been thought of as a nation-wide evangelical leader.
 Franklin Graham for awhile was respected for his organization Samaritan's Purse but his consistent advocacy for Republican ideology has weakened that respect in other parts of evangelicalism.
 James Dobson was once an influential voice on parenting matters as the founder of Focus on the Family but he has been retired for a number of years.
 (Samuel Rodriguez is another possible national leader but I have investigated his background in this thread in May when he last appeared at the White House and have some questions).
 J. D. Greear is legitimately an influential leader as the head of the Southern Baptist Convention but he has distanced himself from the meeting today.
 Ronnie Floyd and Jack Graham are also past SBC presidents.
 Jack Graham, Floyd, Greear, along with Jeffress and Garlow are the only ones I saw with a seminary degree.
 This is subjective but the other figures that we have heard about thus far are not well-known, respected voices in evangelicalism.
 These are not writers of influential books, leaders of large congregations, denominational officials, people who sit on boards of respected institutions, professors, publishers, editors, and people with a respected educational background.
 Some like Robert Jeffress, Jerry Falwell Jr., and Paula White have become famous through their association with Trump rather than being well-known before it.
 Typically respected leaders within evangelicalism do not latch on to campaigning for a specific candidate or even to a specific party.
 Rather, they criticize and praise both Republican and Democratic politicians.
 The most obvious example of this is the National Association of Evangelicals which literally advocates on issues around which there is an evangelical consensus.
-The people invited were not invited because they were recognized as highly respected leader by evangelicals.
+The people invited were not invited because they were recognized as a highly respected leader by evangelicals.
 Rather, they were invited because they have expressed support for Trump.

 So, why do some "evangelical leaders" work with President Trump?
 Evangelicals who support Trump tend to argue quite explicitly that they are using a flawed instrument (Donald Trump) to get what they want done.
 They may also admit that he is using them.
 They primarily want conservative judges because they want to slow the drift of cultural norms that permit abortion, gay marriage and adoption, and other GLBTQ rights.
 They worry that all hell is breaking loose.
 The more thoughtful Republican concern is with religious freedom where there is fear that society and the government will impose more and more restrictions on Christians practicing their faith how they wish (such as not discriminating against GLBTQ equality in hiring).
 These Republicans supporters of Trump approve of the way Trump is appointing who he is told to appoint by evangelical and Roman Catholic advisors like Leonard Leo and facilitated by Don McGahn (update: who it was announced 8/29 (two days after the meeting with evangelicals) is leaving the White House).
 It is for this reason that many evangelicals voted for Donald Trump (in this sense just a generic Republican who would appoint conservative judges) over Hillary Clinton (a generic Democratic appointee who would appoint liberal judges).
 This group is strongly tempted to embrace an ethic that says: the ends justify the means.
 They define the ends as conservative judges and any means Trump uses that leads to that end deserves their support and cheers.
 They may argue that Joseph assisted Pharaoh (though of course eventually Moses protested against a later Pharaoh's brutality and injustice).
-They may also argue that they are like Esther speaking up the King though they are certainly only being listened to about one issue (conservative justices).
+They may also argue that they are like Esther speaking up to the king though they are certainly only being listened to about one issue (conservative justices).

 So what is the critique of Trump-boosters by other evangelicals?
 Evangelical critics of this approach think that the ends defined here as "conservative justices" are much too narrow or short-sighted and the means being employed are the exact opposite of what Jesus teaches.
 They argue that the "common good" is a better end.
 It focuses on the good of everyone rather than retaining white evangelical values of the past in society.
 They are appalled about the values, behavior, and many other policies of Donald Trump.
 They are very concerned that "evangelicals" are being associated with these immoral aspects of Donald Trump.
 They worry about what this pact with Trump is doing to the reputation of evangelicals and Christians.
 Moreover, it is also possible that utilizing wrong means will do long-term damage to the long-term ends.
 For example, it is possible that the number of abortions may not be reduced or religious liberty stabilized if one pursues these ends with any means necessary.
 There is likely to be a vicious backlash.